-Why do most of your windows only have a 3/4″ gap between the window glass panes?
+Why do your standard windows only have a 3/4″ gap between the window glass panes?
 When we originally started making the windows we tried various size gaps between the glass panes.
 To optimize the “bling” we found that a certain layering is required as the beach and sea glass is dropped into the display.
 Too small of a gap created to much overlap which hampered the “bling”.
 Too large of a gap created clear spaces of just tempered glass.
 Looking at the average size beach or sea glass we found this size to be the optimal gap to maximize the “bling”.
-That said we just started offering our Designer series which has a 2″ gap for collectors who have large pieces such as full bottoms and necks of beach and sea glass.
+That said, we just started offering our Designer series which has a 2″ gap for collectors who have large pieces such as full bottoms and necks of beach and sea glass.
 The designer series also offers space for other beach and sea treasures such as shells for example.

 Will marbles fit into the windows?
 Regular size marbles do fit into all of our windows.
 The “shooter” marbles which are larger will only fit in our Designer series.